IBM/event-streams/_docs/06-connecting/01-connecting-mq.md

 The queue manager is now ready to accept connection from the connector and get messages from a queue called `MYQSOURCE`.

-## Setting up Apache Kafka
+### Setting up Apache Kafka

+To send messages from IBM MQ to {{site.data.reuse.long_name}}, create a topic and obtain security information for your {{site.data.reuse.short_name}} installation as follows.
+You then use this information later to configure the connection to your {{site.data.reuse.short_name}} instance.

+You can also send IBM MQ messages to Apache Kafka running locally on your machine, as described [here](#running-apache-kafka-locally).

+1. Log in to your {{site.data.reuse.long_name}} UI.
+2. Click the **Topics** tab.
+3. If you have not previously created the topic to use with the connector, create it now.
+4. Select the topic in the list of topics.
+5. Click the **Connection information** tab.
+6. Copy the **broker URL**.
+This is the Kafka bootstrap server.
+7. In the **Certificates** section, click **Download Java truststore** and choose a location for the downloaded file that can be accessed by the Kafka Connect worker.
+8. Create an [API key](../../getting-started/client/#securing-the-connection) authorized to connect to the cluster and write to the topic

+**Note:** For the distributed worker, the API key will also need to be able to write to the Kafka Connect framework's internal topics.

+#### Running Apache Kafka locally

-If you do not already have {{site.data.reuse.long_name}} or Apache Kafka, you can download it from [here](http://kafka.apache.org/downloads).
+If you do not already have Apache Kafka, you can download it from [here](http://kafka.apache.org/downloads).
 Ensure you have the prerequisites installed, such as Java.

 Download the latest `.tgz` file (for example, `kafka_2.11-2.0.0.tgz`) and extract it.
 The top-level directory of the extracted `.tgz` file is the Kafka root directory.
 It contains several directories including `/bin` for the Kafka executables and `/config` for the configuration files.